 The bent engine valve creates low compression because it no longer closes securely, thereby leaving the seal defective with the cylinder head.
 As air or exhaust escapes, the compression is thrown off, causing a lack of power and other performance complaints.

-If you notice a low compression while making a compression test, it is definitely time to check your engine valves to make sure they are not leaking.
+If you notice low compression during a compression test, it is definitely time to check your engine valves to make sure they are not leaking.

 4. Shaking Engine

 Bent engine valves are notorious for changing the way the engine runs.
 If a valve is damaged by something such as a broken timing belt, the motor could start to shake due to misfires.
 You might notice this more often when idling or driving at slower speeds.

 Depending on how badly the valve is damaged, you might be able to drive for a short time.
 However, severely damaged valves can cause the engine to cease operating entirely.

 Bent engine valves almost always lead to a lack of power.
 In many cases, these power issues come from a reduction of pressure in the cylinder caused by the damaged valve.
 When the valve doesn’t close correctly or sit where it should, the combustion mixture will be thrown off.